arvindvg/Code-Samples/README.md

 Code-Samples
 ============

-These are sample code I have written over time to analyze different datasets.

 Bootstrapping - Folder contains R code for calculation of confidence intervals

 Clustering-Variable_Selection - SAS Code that can be used for variable clustering, variable selection